Divorce isn't easy

 Basically, adultery is voluntary sexual intercourse between a married person and another person who is not their spouse.
 However, adultery can cover a wide variety of activities.
 Adultery is proven in court by text messages, Facebook and Twitter messages, video, photos, phone call logs and private investigators.

 The next type of fault-based divorce in Louisiana is the felony-conviction divorce.
 Louisiana Civil Code Article 103: “The other spouse has committed a felony and has been sentenced to death or imprisonment at hard labor.”
 There has to be a conviction and sentencing.

 What Happens if We Get Back Together, But Then Separate Again?

 If you get back with your spouse after filing for Divorce in Louisiana, the cause of action for divorce is extinguished.
 This means that if you get back together with the intentions of living together as husband and wife and resume the marriage, you must start the divorce process over if you split up again.

 For example, Susan and Bob separated and Susan filed for a “No-Fault” divorce.
-Four months passed and her and Bob began trying to work things out again.
-They lived together for a few days with the intentions of resuming their life as husband and wife.
+Four months passed and she and Bob began trying to work things out again.
+They lived together for a few days with the intention of resuming their life as husband and wife.
 However, Bob didn’t change as exes normally don’t and Susan wants to resume the divorce proceedings.
 She can’t.
 The reconciliation of the parties extinguished the cause of action for divorce and she must start over with a new petition and possibly new attorney fees.

-However, the courts have said that merely having a one night stand with your ex does not constitute reconciliation.
+However, the courts have said that merely having a one-night stand with your ex does not constitute reconciliation.
 There has to be the intention of resuming your life together as husband and wife.